Know Your Risk for Developing Skin Cancer

 Squamous Cell Carcinoma

 Squamous cell carcinoma is the second most common type of skin cancer.
-The cancer first develops in the upper layer of the skin, and then invades the deeper layers.
+Cancer first develops in the upper layer of the skin and then invades the deeper layers.
 It may metastasize (spread) to other parts of the body.
 Like basal cell carcinoma, squamous cell carcinoma also requires a biopsy.
-This can be done removing the entire tumor along with some of the surrounding tissue, or removing only a part of the tumor.
+This can be done by removing the entire tumor along with some of the surrounding tissue or removing only a part of the tumor.

-- on darker skin squamous cell carcinoma are more likely to develop on areas that are not exposed to the skin
+- on darker skin squamous cell carcinoma is more likely to develop in areas that are not exposed to the skin

 - firm red nodule or a flat lesion with a scaly, crusted surface